PoohL0ve/python_practice/pandas_practice/EDA/Notes.md

 # Exploratory Data Analysis

+## Understanding AI (Simple)
+Artificial Intelligence is a program that can sense, reason, act and adapt.
+Machine Learning is a subset of AI that focuses on algorithms whose performance improve as they are exposed to more data overtime.
+Deep Learning is a subset of ML where neural networks learn from data.

+Machine Learning is the study and construction of programs that are not explicitly programmed but improve overtime with the exposion of data.
+Machine learning can be supervised focuses on predictions or unsupervised learning where it focuses on structure.
+Machine Learning Workflow:
+- Problem Statement
+- Data Collection
+- Data Exploration and Preprocessing
+- Modeling
+- Validation
+- Decision Making and Deployment

+ML Vocabulary: The target is the value that you are trying to predict, while the features are explanatory variables used for prediction.
+An example is an observation about a data point.
+A label is the value of a target for a single data point.

+## What is EDA?
 EDA is the process of reviewing and cleaning data to gain insights and test hypotheses.
 There are a few quick methods to help you understand your dataset:
 - __describe()__ : shows a series of summary statistics for numeric data sets;